 When you’re focused only on hitting daily goals or quotas, you miss out on the most important aspects of your projects.
 At the end of the day, you’re looking to create something powerful and unique that has a profound effect on your market.

 When you work in an Agile environment, your development has a tempo and a rhythm.
 Every day or every week, you’ll be finishing projects or hitting certain goals.
 When you’re working outside of this methodology, it’s much more challenging to maintain a working rhythm.

-This system creates discipline and hammers home the importance of process.
+This system creates discipline and hammers home the importance of the process.
 Engineering practices will improve as people are held accountable and feel responsible to one another for their part in your projects.
-This keeps everyone from taking the easy way out and if there’s an issue that causes a roadblock for one employee, everyone can attack it together.
+This keeps everyone from taking the easy way out, and if there’s an issue that causes a roadblock for one employee, everyone can attack it together.

 2. High Quality, Every Time

 When you’re working in Agile development, you won’t be worried about keeping a high degree of quality.
 In standard or typical product development environments, it’s expected that you’ll work until your part of the project is “good enough” and then pass it on.